-SUMMA Student Theological Debate Society invites high school students entering grades 9–12 in the fall of 2018 to apply for SUMMA Debate Camp, held July 17–25 at the University of the South in Sewanee, Tennessee.
+SUMMA Student Theological Debate Society is inviting high school students entering grades 9–12 in the fall of 2019 to apply for SUMMA Debate Camp, held July 16–24 at the University of the South in Sewanee, Tennessee.
 SUMMA Camp is a unique opportunity for students to explore their faith through intellectual channels, meet lifelong friends, and have a lot of fun on one of the most beautiful college campuses in the country!

 At SUMMA Camp, students of all faiths learn valuable skills for debate, public speaking, and theological reflection.
 No previous debate experience or formal theological study is necessary.
 Campers have a true collegiate experience, but camp is not all work!
 There is plenty of time left over to swim, play sports, watch movies, go bowling, and have lots of great, summer fun!

 At the beginning of camp, a resolution is introduced, and each student argues both sides of the issue.
 Past resolutions include:

 "In Christ there is hope for Cruella de Vil,"